Chetopsa/p1a/README.md

     Determine the total number of data blocks.
     Spawn the root process in merkele and run child_process.c

-How to spawn the child proccesses:
+How to spawn child proccesses:

     id = 0
     while(id < n - 1)
         left_pid = fork()